Share

 Visit Our Shop →

-Conversion Rules in Other Major States
+What Are the Conversion Rules in Other Major Indian States?

 StateGoverning LawProcessKey Notes

-MaharashtraMaharashtra Land Revenue Code (MLRC)Apply to Collector; relatively more streamlined than Karnataka; fee is percentage of ready reckoner valueIntegrated process β€” some conversions approved at tehsildar level for small areas
+MaharashtraMaharashtra Land Revenue Code (MLRC)Apply to Collector; relatively more streamlined than Karnataka; fee is percentage of ready reckoner valueIntegrated process — some conversions approved at tehsildar level for small areas

 Tamil NaduTamil Nadu Land Reforms + DTCP rulesDirector of Town and Country Planning for layouts; Collector for individual useRelatively transparent; online applications possible in some districts